TeamBreach/CaseStudy1/README.md

   * TestPresentation-figure - Test output folder

 ### Files
+---
+This section will detail the files that appear in this repo and their description.

 ### Code Folder
+---
 The code folder contains the following files:

 * CaseStudy1CodeArturo.R
 * CaseStudy1CombinedCode1.R
 * Dickens_casestudy1.R